Puckinator Software Overview: Source Code

 behavior: copying, puck not bouncing, and puck bouncing.
 These

-, which is the y-coordinate of the
+all output y_int, which is the y-coordinate of the

 desired position of the striker.